akshaykumartallur/samsung-riscv/README.md

                                                   <!-- Task 1 -->
 <details>
 <p><summary>
-<b>Task 1:</b> Task is to install RISC-V toolchain using VDI link provided,Compiling the C code and Using RISV to get the         corresponding assembly instructions for O1 and Ofast
+<b>Task 1:</b> Task is to install RISC-V toolchain using VDI link provided,Compiling the C code and Using RISV to get the         corresponding assembly instructions for O1 and Ofast.
 </summary></p>
 <b>1.
 Install Ubuntu 18.04 LTS on Oracle Virtual Machine Box and open VDI file provided</b>
 <br><br>